wareya/notes/offtopic/gammakit.md

 Warning: a huge gotcha! that's held over from gml: the truthiness of numbers is defined as "n >= 0.5 means true, otherwise means false".

+In addition to the following, gammakit also has a ternary operator, defined grammatically as follows so that there's nothing ambiguous about it: `$parenexpr$ ? $parenexpr$? : $parenexpr$`

 ##### Binary

 * `&&`/`and`, `||`/`or` : Basic boolean "and" and "or".
 Operate on the truthiness of numerical experssions.
 Have short-circuiting semantics.
 There are no other short-circuiting semantics anywhere in gammakit.
 The preferred representations are `and` and `or`, not `&&` and `||`, though both are supported.